UCdasec/Tutorial-Ghidra/README.md

-# Reverse Engineering Tutorial (Ghidra)
+# Reverse Engineering Tutorial

 This repository contains source code and compiled executables to help readers learn the basics of using **Ghidra** for reverse engineering.
+Additional similar steps using other tools, including Binary Ninja and IDA (Free), are also included.

 ## Repository Structure